 Prone instability test

-Tests instability of lumbar spine
+Tests the instability of the lumbar spine

 Positive: decreased pain during posterior/anterior springing with the legs raised compared to when the feet are supported on the ground